ViennaRNA/forgi/doc/download.rst

 Some standard python packages are required:

-* numpy + scipy
+* numpy + scipy + pandas
 * the future package
 * networkx

+Further more logging_exceptions is required, which we published separately on Pypi

+    pip install logging_exceptions

 Additional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

 The library can be installed with some of the additional dependencies missing, but will
 raise an error, if functions with missing dependencies are called.

 These additional dependencies include: